A CLOUD IN PANTS (1915)

 Maybe I am, in all of my soot,

 Quick death to those that molded happily!

 Quick death to all the stagnant!

 They will grow, their hair will gray,

 They’ll come and christen their babies one day

 with the names of my poems.

-I praise the machine and the banks of Normandy
+I praise the Machine and the English castles,

 And it’s entirely possible

 All day long, twenty-four hours.